Stefan300381/openHAB_ItemCreator/README.md

 # openHAB_ItemCreator

-A simple webpage that helps to create an \*.items file for openHAB 2 (tested with v2.5.9)
+A simple webpage that helps to create an \*.items file for openHAB 2.5.10 and 3.0 (using API Token, see below)

 ## How to use:
 #### 1. clone or download the repository into you openhab html directory